Hans Kelsen: Critical reception during his American years

 This section covers Kelsen's years during his American years.
 Kelsen's participation and his part in the establishment of war crimes tribunals following WWII has been discussed in the previous section.
 The end of WWII and the start of the United Nations became a significant concern for Kelsen after 1940.
 For Kelsen, in principle, the United Nations represented in potential a significant phase change from the previous League of Nations and its numerous inadequacies which he had documented in his previous writings.
 Kelsen wrote his 700-page treatise on the United Nations, along with a subsequent two hundred page supplement, which became a standard text book on studying the United Nations for over a decade in the 1950s and 1960s.

 Kelsen also became a significant contributor to the Cold War debate in publishing books on Bolshevism and communism, which he reasoned were less successful forms of government when compared to democracy.
-This, for Kelsen, was especially the case when dealing with the question of the compatibility of different forms of government in relation to the Pure Theory of Law (1934, first edition).
+This, for Kelsen, was especially the case when dealing with the question of the compatibility of different forms of government in relation to the pure theory of law.

-The completion of Kelsen's second edition of his magnum opus on Pure Theory of Law published in 1960 had at least as large an effect upon the international legal community as did the first edition published in 1934.
-Kelsen was a tireless defender of the application legal science in defending his position and was constantly confronting detractors who were unconvinced that the domain of legal science was sufficient to its own subject matter.
-This debate has continued well into the twenty-first century as well.
+The second edition of Kelsen's magnum opus Reine Rechtslehre published in 1960 (English translation Pure Theory of Law, 1967) had at least as large an effect upon the international legal community as had the first edition published in 1934.
+Kelsen was a tireless defender of the application of legal science in defending his position and was constantly confronting detractors who were unconvinced that the domain of legal science was sufficient to its own subject matter.
+This debate has continued well into the twenty-first century.

-Two critics of Kelsen in the United States were the legal realist Karl Llewellyn and the jurist Harold Laski.
-Llewellyn, as a firm anti-positivist against Kelsen stated, "I see Kelsen's work as utterly sterile, save in by-products that derive from his taking his shrewd eyes, for a moment, off what he thinks of as 'pure law.'"
+Two anglophone critics of Kelsen were the legal realist Karl Llewellyn and the jurist Harold Laski.
+Llewellyn, as a firm anti-positivist against Kelsen, stated: "I see Kelsen's work as utterly sterile, save in by-products that derive from his taking his shrewd eyes, for a moment, off what he thinks of as 'pure law.'"
 In his democracy essay of 1955, Kelsen took up the defense of representative democracy made by Joseph Schumpeter in Schumpeter's book on democracy and capitalism.
 Although Schumpeter took a position unexpectedly favorable to socialism, Kelsen felt that a rehabilitation of the reading of Schumpeter's book more amicable to democracy could be defended and he quoted Schumpter's strong conviction that, to "realize the relative validity of one's convictions and yet stand for them unflinchingly," as consistent with his own defense of democracy.
 Kelsen himself made mixed statements concerning the extensiveness of the greater or lesser strict association of democracy and capitalism.